arjunguha/compsci220-scala/website/syllabus/index.md

 ## Exams

-There will be midterm and final exam.
+There will be midterm and final exams.
 They will consist of multiple choice, true/false, short answer style questions as well as some open response questions that will typically require writing or analyzing Scala code.
 The exams will be given online using the Moodle quiz component.
 The exams will be